Inconsistency thresholds for incomplete pairwise comparison matrices: Abstract

 \section{Abstract}

 Pairwise comparison matrices are increasingly used in settings where some pairs are missing.
-However, there exist few inconsistency indices to analyse such incomplete data sets and even fewer measures have an associated threshold.
-This paper generalises the inconsistency index proposed by Saaty to incomplete pairwise comparison matrices.
-The extension is based on the approach of filling the missing elements to minimise the eigenvalue of the incomplete matrix.
-It means that the well-established values of the random index, a crucial component of the consistency ratio for which the famous threshold of 0.1 provides the condition for the acceptable level of inconsistency, cannot be directly adopted.
-The inconsistency of random matrices turns out to be the function of matrix size and the number of missing elements, with a nearly linear dependence in the case of the latter variable.
-Our results can be directly used by practitioners as a statistical criterion for accepting/rejecting an incomplete pairwise comparison matrix.
+However, there exist few inconsistency indices for similar incomplete data sets and no reasonable measure has an associated threshold.
+This paper generalises the famous rule of thumb for the acceptable level of inconsistency, proposed by Saaty, to incomplete pairwise comparison matrices.
+The extension is based on choosing the missing elements such that the maximal eigenvalue of the incomplete matrix is minimised.
+Consequently, the well-established values of the random index cannot be adopted: the inconsistency of random matrices is found to be the function of matrix size and the number of missing elements, with a nearly linear dependence in the case of the latter variable.
+Our results can be directly built into decision-making software and used by practitioners as a statistical criterion for accepting or rejecting an incomplete pairwise comparison matrix.

 \keywords{Analytic Hierarchy Process (AHP); decision analysis; inconsistency threshold; incomplete pairwise comparisons; multi-criteria decision-making}

 \AMS{90B50, 91B08}

 \JEL{C44, D71}